Molluscum Contagiosum in Children: What Parents Need to Know

 Molluscum is contagious but spreads slowly and requires direct contact.
 Having a child with molluscum does not require keeping them home from school.

-Treatment options we may discuss include gentle physical removal (curettage), topical agents to stimulate the immune response, or chemical treatment.
-We'll always choose the most comfortable approach for your child.
+Treatment options may include gentle physical removal (curettage), topical agents, or other approaches.
+We always choose the most comfortable and appropriate option for your child's age and situation.

 Preventing Spread at Home and School